zombie-einstein/bourse/docs/source/pages/usage.rst

 -------------------------------------

-A discrete event simulation environment can be initialised from a random seed, start-time, and step-size (i.e. how long in time each simulated step is)
+A discrete event simulation environment can be initialised from a random seed, start-time, tick-size, and step-size (i.e. how long in time each simulated step is)

 .. testcode:: sim_usage